 What Worked: A few short moments on the grill yields tender livers, charred on the outside and pink within.
-And a the light lemon butter is the perfect compliment to the ironiness of the grilled lovers.
+And the light lemon butter is the perfect complement to the ironiness of the grilled livers.

 What Didn't: All set here, no complaints, that is, if you like liver.

-Suggested Tweaks: Feel free to switch up the parsley for another herb you might have on had.
+Suggested Tweaks: Feel free to switch up the parsley for another herb you might have on hand.
 We're liking the possibility of rosemary with these grilled chicken livers.

 - 2 tablespoons extra-virgin olive oil